LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 A survey can be closed in the following ways:

 * The survey is completed.
-* The survey is skipped.
 * The survey times out.

-Each outcome is tracked and reported on as part of the Report Builder, so you can fully analyze the results.
+Both outcomes are tracked and reported on as part of the Report Builder, so you can fully analyze the results.

 ### Prerequisite steps